rafael-santiago/eutherpe/doc/MANUAL-EN.md

 ## About the individual song picking from lists

+> [!TIP]
-At the `Music`, `Collection` and `Playlist` screens, even the songs being sequentially listed the sequence of individual selection is kept. `Eutherpe` saves the exact sequence that you follow when picking the songs to add them to the up next or to a playlist.
-This feature gives you the freedom to select the songs that your are wanting to listen to in the way you want.
+> At the `Music`, `Collection` and `Playlist` screens, even the songs being sequentially listed
+> the sequence of individual selection is kept. `Eutherpe` saves the exact sequence that you
+> follow when picking the songs to add them to the up next or to a playlist.
+This feature gives
+> you the freedom to select the songs that your are wanting to listen to in the way you want.

 [`Back`](#topics)